Webura/webura-template/README.md

 # webura-template
 Lazy template for quick projects using Express and Mongoose.
-Including compressor, cookie-parser, body-parser.

 ## Install
 `npm install webura-template --save`

-Notice that Express and Mongoose are not bundles, so you can control which version to use.
+Notice that Express and Mongoose are not bundled so you can control which version to use.
-Mongoose is optional
+Express is required and Mongoose is optional

 `npm install express --save`
 `npm install mongoose --save`